 If you, however, are getting to the point where you find yourself irritated by your partner’s inability to share the blanket, the noises he makes when eating, her high-pitched laughter – watch out, these seemingly little annoyances can send you deeper into the realm of dissatisfaction with your relationship.

-You feel like you have to exert effort to go out for a night with your partner and truly enjoy yourself.
+This is a biggie and one of the most common signs you’re settling for the wrong relationship: You feel like you have to exert effort to go out for a night with your partner and truly enjoy yourself.

 Striking up an interesting, absorbing conversation with your partner takes massive energy out of you.
 “Working on” your relationship and being there for your partner doesn’t come naturally and you have to try hard just to listen and care about what you’re listening to.